 Wrapping string lights around your fence will make an impact on your outdoor living space too.
 If you have a rustic split-rail fence, you can wrap your lights around each of the rails as shown below to add some twinkle to your landscape.

 If you have a more traditional picket fence, you can drape the lights down the side of the fence to create a wall of light.
 This option provides so many possibilities to showcase your style.
 Go with white for basic attractive illumination.
 You could also play around with different colors to show your pride for different sports teams or switch up the colors for different seasons or holidays.
-The image below shows a set of patriotic solar-powered LED string lights, perfect for a backyard 4th of July BBQ!
+The image below shows a set of green solar-powered LED string lights, perfect for spreading some holiday cheer!

 Hanging String Lights on a Tree